 In your answers to these questions please tell us the start and end date of any grants/contracts.

 Grant amount requested

-In this section of the application form we will ask you what type of funding and the amount you are requesting from the Imagination Fund.
+In this section of the application form we will ask you about the amount you are requesting from the Openness Fund.